 If you don't have a Push or Launchpad Pro, my favorite is to use a ClyphX Free

 SRECFIX macro.
-It works will all versions and flavors of Ableton Live, and the version for Live 11 will be released soon!
+It works will all versions and flavors of Ableton Live, and the version for Live 11 is now available on Github!

 Live 11 scene follow actions are also great since you can automate the recording of 4 variants (for example), with only one click, by chaining 4 scenes.
 And each scene recording can have a different length.